UAF-RCS/uaf-rcs-hpc-docs/available-filesystems/available-filesystems.md

 ## $HOME  <a id="home"></a>

-* The $HOME filesystem is accessible from the Chinook login and compute nodes.
+* The $HOME filesystem is accessible from the Chinook login and compute nodes, and bigdipper.rcs.alaska.edu.
 * Default $HOME quota: 10 GB
 * The $HOME filesystem is backed up regularly.